OpenVPN vs WireGuard: Which one should you use?

 Since these requirements/flaws place a larger responsibility on the VPN provider to correctly implement solutions to it, some criticize Wireguard for forcing VPN users to put even greater trust in the VPN provider.

-Wireguard temporarily “logs” IP addresses
+Minor Risk: temporarily “logs” IP addresses

 Wireguard requires the user’s IP address to be stored in the server’s memory while being used.
 Some consider this a form of IP address logging.
 Now each VPN provider handles this differently.